agl-alexglopez/str_view/README.md

 There are still improvements to be made to this library as time allows for packaging, sample programs, and further experimentation.

+## Build Instructions

+If you wish to build the code in this repository and run the tests or sample programs as they become available, follow these steps.

+1. Clone the repository.
+2. Review the provided `CMakePresets.json` and `CMakeUserPresets.json` to tailor the compile flags to your liking.
+Currently, there is a provided configuration for `gcc-12` and `clang` that should work on many platforms.
+   - Build with either presets `cmake --preset=grel` for gcc, `cmake --preset=crel` for clang, or the provided convenience makefile (`make grel` for gcc, `make crel` for clang).
+3. Run the tests with `make test-rel`.
+4. Any sample programs can be found and run in the `build/rel/` folder.
+5. Repeat the above steps, replacing any occurence of `rel` with `deb` to build in debug mode and run programs in the `deb/` folder.

+The CMake configuration is minimal so change the presets and flags to your liking to build the code.

 ## Interface

 ```c